Tax Management India. Com

 X X X X Extracts X X X X

-..... mended Sections 147 and 148 of the Act.
+..... the amended Sections 147 and 148 of the Act.
 The judicial principles laid down in the Saumya Construction case [ 2016 (7) TMI 911 - GUJARAT HIGH COURT] regarding the necessity of incriminating material for reassessment of completed assessments are still relevant.
 Therefore, the judgment in Saumya Construction Pvt.
 Ltd. (supra) retains its relevance and can be relied on to support the argument that reassessment post-search should be based on incriminating material, ensuring that the reassessment process is grounded in tangible evidence.
 Given the lack of incriminating material and the reliance on judicial precedents, the additions made by the AO are not sustainable and void ab initio.
 CIT(A) has provided a thorough analysis of the legal principles and factual background, leading to the conclusion that the additions cannot be sustained and directed AO to delete the additions made on account of fictitious commodity losses from respective assessment years.
 Thus, these grounds of appeal related to fictitious commodity losses by revenue for AYs 2009-10 to AY 2014-15 are dismissed.
-Unexplained Credit u/s 68 - AO and CIT(A) have not made any efforts to verify the source of source despite the as .....
+Unexplained Credit u/s 68 - AO and CIT(A) have not made any efforts to verify the source of source despite .....

 X X X X Extracts X X X X